truenas/middleware/docs/userguide/index.rst

 .. note:: if interfaces are installed but do not appear in the Physical NICs in the LAGG list, check that a FreeBSD driver for the interface exists
    `here <http://www.freebsd.org/releases/9.2R/hardware.html#ETHERNET>`_.

-Select the desired aggregation protocol, highlight the interface(s) to associate with the lagg device, and click the OK button.
+Select the desired aggregation protocol, highlight the interface(s) to associate with the lagg device, and click the "OK" button.

 Once the lagg device has been created, it will be listed in the tree under an entry which indicates the type of protocol.
 As seen in Figure 7.4b, it will also appear in View Link Aggregations.